MacKentoch/easyFormGenerator/README_NEW.md

 `Step way version` is most accomplished and stable version.
 - cross browser compatible
-- responsive (*not sure it will be used a lot but you can create a form on your smartphone with step way version*).
+- responsive (*not sure it will be used a lot but you can create a form on your smartphone with the step way version*).

 Have a try here : [Easy for generator **step way** version](https://cdn.rawgit.com/MacKentoch/easyFormGenerator/master/dist/index_StepWay.html)